 What type of kayaking is right for you?

-Our club promotes Recreational Paddling, which is casual paddling, in calm water such as ponds, flat water rivers, lakes, protected ocean bays and salt marshes.
-Many paddlers use recreational kayaks for fishing or photography.
-It’s a perfect way to learn how to kayak.
+Our club promotes Recreational Paddling, which is casual paddling, in relatively calm water such as ponds, flat water rivers, and large and small lakes.
+Many club paddlers also use their recreational kayaks for fishing or photography.
+If social paddling with a group of like-minded enthusiasts is for you, try the Peninsula Paddlers.

 What is the right type of kayak for you?

-Recreational and light touring kayaks can typically accommodate from one to three paddlers: single (1), tandem (2).
+Recreational and light touring kayaks can typically accommodate one or two paddlers: single (1), tandem (2).
 They typically have larger cockpit openings to make entry and exiting easier; are a wider width (or beam) for stability; usually are less than 12 feet in length making them slower but lighter to lift; have limited cargo capacity; and are made of roto-molded plastics.

 Sea kayaks are a good intermediate choice because of the versatility.
-They’re designed a bit longer having multiple hatches and additional deck tie downs to accommodate more gear necessary for multi-day trips.
-They’re great for day-trips or overnight camping as they are designed for longer excursions with straighter tracking with their lengths ranging between 12′ and 24′.
+They’re designed a to be a bit longer with multiple hatches and additional deck tie downs to accommodate safety equipment and more gear necessary for multi-day trips.
+They’re great for day-trips or overnight camping as they are designed for longer excursions with straighter tracking with their lengths ranging between 12′ and 20′.

 How fit should I be?

-Paddling fitness is very important as it helps prepare your body for what you intend to do with it!
+Paddling fitness is important if you wish to maximize your paddling enjoyment.
 You may be ready to hop in that kayak, but before paddling, get a smart start.
 Conditioning your body not only improves your endurance – it helps prevent injuries, sore muscles and strains.
 If you tend to hibernate in the winter, then you may want to begin to exercise and stretch to condition yourself while waiting for the winter to pass.
 Try doing some back strengthening, side curls, torso twisting, shoulder strengthening, arm circles, wall push-ups, and forearm/wrist strengthening.
 By spring you will feel more fit and energetic.

 What paddling gear do I need?